lopezdsr/sql-query/sql-query.md

 ### REST API
 {: #restapi}

 You can use the [SQL Query service REST API](https://cloud.ibm.com/apidocs/sql-query) to run queries and retrieve information about their status.
-This is especially helpful when writing code that automatically queries data.
+This is especially helpful when you write code that automatically queries data.

 **Note:** The Cloud Resource Name (CRN) is a mandatory part of an {{site.data.keyword.sqlquery_short}} REST endpoint call.
-The CRN Copy radio button copies your CRN to clipboard and you can just paste it into your API call.
+The CRN Copy radio button copies your CRN to clipboard and you can paste it into your API call.

 ### Python applications and notebooks
 {: #python}

 For a Python application, you can also use the [ibmcloudsql package](https://pypi.org/project/ibmcloudsql/).
-This allows you to use IBM Watson Studio to run queries with {{site.data.keyword.sqlquery_short}} and visualize the query results with one of the various widget libraries available in [Watson Studio](https://cloud.ibm.com/catalog/services/data-science-experience).
+Use IBM Watson Studio to run queries with {{site.data.keyword.sqlquery_short}} and visualize the query results with one of the various widget libraries available in [Watson Studio](https://cloud.ibm.com/catalog/services/data-science-experience).

 Using the ibmcloudsql library, you can also interact with {{site.data.keyword.sqlquery_short}} directly from Watson Studio notebooks.
 You can start by [Using IBM Cloud SQL Query notebook](https://dataplatform.cloud.ibm.com/exchange/public/entry/view/4a9bb1c816fb1e0f31fec5d580e4e14d)